elavul/Excel-Tableau----Thera-Bank-Personal-Loan-Acceptance-Dashboard-/README.md

 In this project I acted as the data analyst for the Thera Bank company.
 My goal was to:
 - Help the bank identify which customers are more likely to accept a personal loan.
 - Help the bank identify high-probability customers, minimizing marketing costs and maximizing loan uptake.
 * Use this to make marketing more targeted and cost-effective.
+*
+* Objective: Build a classification model to predict which liability customers are most likely to accept a personal loan, enabling Thera Bank to run cost-effective, targeted marketing campaigns.

  Show how a company is growing (or struggling) with its recurring revenue, churn, and customer retention, using clean visuals and actionable insights.
 Help the bank identify which customers are more likely to accept a personal loan.